GauravDhuri/missingskill-learning/flutter/flutter.md

 # <span class="header">Widgets</span>

-Just like how Almost everything is JS is an object, In flutter everything is widget.
+<span class="highlight">Just like how Almost everything is JS is an object, In flutter everything is widget</span> .
 In fact the application itself can be considered as Widget.
 Widget are basically user interface components used to create interface.

 Most Important widgets used in creating any app :-
-* MyApp - User created Widget/Root of the application
+* <span class="list">MyApp</span> - User created Widget/Root of the application
-* MaterialApp - home property to specify user interface
+* <span class="list">MaterialApp</span> - home property to specify user interface
-* Scaffold - has two properties - body and appbar
+* <span class="list">Scaffold></span> - has two properties - body and appbar

 ## <span class="header2">Types of Widget</span>